dostuffthatmatters/jax-capability-analysis/README.md

 https://github.com/dostuffthatmatters/jax-capability-analysis/assets/29046316/2b47211d-f8c4-4d94-8b85-e32c39717b9f

-The same type enhancement can be done with `jax.grad`.
+The same type of enhancement can be done with `jax.grad`.
 We can add all keyword arguments that `jax.grad` supports to the `typed_grad` function as well.
 However, I would like this to be implemented in the JAX library itself:

 ```python
 def typed_grad(